-The two men ultimately responsible for introducing internment were Northern Ireland prime minister Brian Faulkner and British prime minister Edward Heath.
-Faulkner became prime minister in March 1971 following the resignation of James Chichester-Clark, who had been worried out of office by escalating violence and increasing British interference.
-Faulkner was a much more resolute figure: a career politician who had sat in the Northern Ireland parliament for more than 20 years and a staunch Unionist.
-Faulkner tried resolving the problems of 1971 with mild political concessions, coupled with tough talk on security.
-The incoming prime minister appointed a Catholic Unionist as his state minister, selected a non-Unionist in his cabinet put opposition MPs in charge of important committees.
-But these appointments were as far as Faulkner was likely to go down a reformist path.
-Meanwhile, Faulkner thundered publicly about the “thugs and murderers” in the IRA and promised that his government would take tough action.
+The two men ultimately responsible for internment were Northern Ireland prime minister Brian Faulkner and British prime minister Edward Heath.
+Faulkner became prime minister in March 1971, following the resignation of James Chichester-Clark, himself worried out of office by escalating violence.
+A career politician and member of the Northern Ireland parliament for more than 20 years, Faulkner was a pragmatist but also a resolute Unionist.
+His first attempt to resolve the problems of 1971 was to offer mild political concessions, coupled with tough talk on security.
+Faulkner appointed a Catholic Unionist as his state minister, selected a non-Unionist in his cabinet and put opposition MPs in charge of important committees.
+Faulkner was no reformist, however, and these appointments were as far as he was likely to go.
+Faulkner also thundered publicly about the “thugs and murderers” in the IRA and promised his government would take tough action.

 Internment itself commenced at dawn on August 9th, with raids carried out by the British Army and Royal Ulster Constabulary (RUC) under the name Operation Demetrius.
 They were armed with lists of names compiled by RUC’s Special Branch and MI5, the British intelligence agency.
 These lists, It later emerged, were badly outdated.
 Many arrested during Operation Demetrius had been actively involved in the IRA for several years; some were civil rights campaigners who were not affiliated with paramilitaries at all.
 As per Faulkner’s instructions, Loyalist paramilitaries were not targeted.
 The Ulster Volunteer Force (UVF) had been bombing Catholic-owned stores in Belfast since early 1970, yet no member of the UVF was arrested and interned.
 The manner in which internment was instigated was itself a study in terror tactics.
 Houses were raided, mostly in the dead of night, catching the targets and their families asleep in their beds.
 Suspects were whisked away to police stations and prison camps, where they claimed of interrogation methods that bordered on torture.
 One internee, Patrick McClean, later described his arrest and transportation to Magilligan, a makeshift army camp in County Londonderry: